confluentinc/examples/microservices-orders/docs/index.rst

     :alt: image

 All the services are client applications written in Java, and they use the Kafka Streams API.
-The java source code for these microservices are in the `kafka-streams-examples repo <https://github.com/confluentinc/kafka-streams-examples/tree/5.0.1-post/src/main/java/io/confluent/examples/streams/microservices>`__.
+The java source code for these microservices are in the :cp-examples:`kafka-streams-examples repo|src/main/java/io/confluent/examples/streams/microservices`.

 Summary of services and the topics they consume from and produce to: